LambdaSchool/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/readme.md

 ## Description

 This notebook analyzes a 500k row random sample of the 6.2Gb Amazon Customer Review dataset.
-The dataset spans the years 1995 to 2015 and includes customer reviews, ratings, and the votes on those reviews.
+The dataset spans the years 1995 to 2015 and includes user product ratings, product reviews, and user votes given to each product review.

 Using this data I analyzed which elements of a review engage and spur interaction between users on Amazon.
 This kind of analysis is useful when you want to understand how and in which ways you